bitshares/bitshares1-faucet/faucet/README.md

 Note, redirect uri is required to contain full path, e.g. http://example.com/users/auth/reddit/callback

-If you are planning to user referral codes, after you specified rpc port, user name and password, run the following command:
+If you are planning to use referral codes, after you specified rpc port, user name and password, run the following command:

   $ rake db:seed